Compost Guideline Changes

 - Subscribe to Environmental Sustainability News

-Starting April 1, 2023, you can pick up your countertop kitchen compost container, a roll of 3-gallon compostable bags, and a cart sticker at Lafayette City Hall or Sustainability Community Events throughout the year.
+Starting April 3, 2023, you can pick up your countertop kitchen compost container, a roll of 3-gallon compostable bags, and a cart sticker at the Lafayette City Hall front desk or Sustainability Community Events throughout the year while supplies last.

 Frequently Asked Questions